A Complete Review of the Top 5 Currencies in the World

 US Dollar

 The US dollar is one of the top 5 currencies in the world.
-This is because it is usually viewed as the world reserve currency.
-This happened after the Bretton Woods agreement in 1945.
-This is the same agreement that led to the creation of the International Monetary Fund (IMF) and the World Bank.
+It’s one of the safest currencies because it is usually viewed as the world reserve currency.
+The USD is the most traded currency in the forex market, which accounts for about 88% of all foreign exchange trading.
+This happened after the Bretton Woods agreement in 1945, which led to the creation of the International Monetary Fund (IMF) and the World Bank.
 The US dollar is the main currency that is used in world trade.

 There are several factors that cause the dollar to move.
 These factors are employment data, trade numbers, inflation, manufacturing data, and consumer confidence.
 All these add up to determine the interest rates.
 High interest rates are usually positive for the USD.
 These rates are usually set by the Federal Reserve, which holds a meeting every month.

-The other currencies we will look below usually depend partly by the level of trade.
-The USD is different because of the fact that the US is not the only country that uses the dollar for trade.
-The chart below shows the performance of the dollar index.
-This is an index that measures the performance of the USD against a basket of other currencies.
+The other currencies we will look below usually depend on partly by the level of trade.
+The USD is different because the US is not the only country that uses the dollar for trade.

 Euro

-Euro is the main currency for the European Union.
+Euro is the main currency for the European Union and is the second most traded currency.
 It is also one of the top 5 currencies in the world.
 The EU is the second-biggest economy in the world after the United States.
 It has a combined GDP of more than $18 trillion.
 As a result of this, the euro is the second most-popular currency in the world.
 As with the USD, the euro movements depend on the economic data from Europe.
 Most of the data from Europe is usually released by Eurostat.
 This data then impacts the decisions made by the European Central Bank, which is led by Christine Lagarde.

 Sterling

 Sterling, also known as the British pound, is also one of the top 5 currencies in the world.
 This currency is important because of the size of the UK economy and the role of The City.
-The City is the financial capital of the world.
+London is the financial capital of the world.

 As with the US dollar, the sterling moves according to the UK data such as employment numbers, inflation, and consumer confidence.
 All these numbers help the Bank of England in setting up interest rates.
 Higher rates are usually better for the sterling compared to lower rates.